-Africa has the fastest rate of urbanization in the world, with more than 40% of its population currently living in urban centers.
+Africa has the fastest rate of urbanization in the world.
+More than 40% of its population is currently living in urban centers.
 By 2030, Africa’s 18 largest cities will have a combined spending power of $1.3 trillion.
-Africa has as many cities with one million inhabitants as North America.
+Additionally, Africa has as many cities with one million inhabitants as North America.

-Africa is on track to become the continent with the world’s youngest population.
-Approximately 70% of Africans are presently under the age of 30 and youth account for around 20% of the population.
-53% of African income earners are between 16 – 34 years old, which is an age group known for their awareness of and eagerness to consume new products.
+Moreover, Africa is on track to become the continent with the world’s youngest population.
+Approximately 70% of Africans are presently under the age of 30.
+Youth account for around 20% of the population.
+Fifty three percent of African income earners are between 16 – 34 years old.
+This is an age group known for their awareness of and eagerness to consume new products.

 The Rise of Retail

 A growing population and larger cities translate into big opportunities for retail.

 For instance, wholesale and retail are already the 3rd largest contributor to Nigeria’s GDP.
 Kenya has seen a 54% growth in its number of stores over the last 5 years.
 South Africa has almost 2,000 shopping malls covering over 24 million square meters.
 With a surge of investment in technology and infrastructure, Johannesburg is poised to become “Africa’s hippest city.”
 The newly revitalized neighborhood of Maboneng boasts trendy restaurants, luxury hotels, and galleries.

 Growing Middle Class